Aaron Wold (MS student)

 - Robbie, originally from Chimacum, WA, studies forest disturbances (bark beetles, fire) and the implications of climate change for forests.
 He received his Ph.D. from University of Colorado in 2019 where his research focused on forest recovery following disturbances and climate effects on forest demography in subalpine forests.
 He enjoys fly fishing, backcountry skiing, and mountain biking.

-- Paige earned a B.S. in Ecology and a certificate in Geographic Information Systems from Appalachian State University.
-Upon joining the Meddens lab as a research technician in October, 2019, she explores spatial analysis methodologies for monitoring forest health.
+- Paige earned a B.S. in Ecology and a certificate in Geographic Information Systems from Appalachian State University and worked as a Reserach Technician from 2019 – 2020 for the Meddens Lab.
+She explores spatial analysis methodologies for monitoring forest health.
 She enjoys rock climbing, mountain biking, and working in the field.

 - Anthony earned a Bachelor of Science in Sustainable Forest Management from the University of Washington, followed by a Master of Science in Natural Resources from the University of Idaho while working as a research assistant with Dr. Meddens.
 He now works for the US Forest Service as the silviculture forester for the 800,000-acre North Fork Ranger District of the Nez Perce-Clearwater National Forest.